npm/npm/doc/cli/faq.md

 npm will not help you do something that is known to be a bad idea.

-## `"node_modules"` is the name of my diety's arch-rival, and a Forbidden Word in my religion.
+## `"node_modules"` is the name of my deity's arch-rival, and a Forbidden Word in my religion.
 Can I configure npm to use a different folder?

 No.  This will never happen.
 This question comes up sometimes, because it seems silly from the outside that npm couldn't just be